 As demand for bicycle and pedestrian facilities continues to increase, many communities are faced with the challenge of transforming legacy infrastructure into facilities for all ages and abilities.
 Learn how projects in Florida (road diets) and Philadelphia (neighborhood greenways) used data-driven methodologies to identify new networks and design possibilities along roadways previously perceived to be too narrow or congested to accommodate high-quality bicycle and pedestrian facilities.
 Presenters will also share outreach approaches for communicating opportunities and dispelling myths using data.

-As part of this breakout session, Kittelson principal planner Jane Lim-Yap will present on how a Florida Department of Transportation (FDOT) project is addressing initial community controversy and seemingly disparate stakeholder perspectives through innovative community engagement, close agency partnerships, and thoughtful data analyses.
-The session will help similar communities faced with utilizing existing roadways with limited right-of-way to serve a growing demand for mobility and access options, and in the context of a very engaged and vocal community.
+As part of this breakout session, Kittelson principal planner Jane Lim-Yap presented on how a Florida Department of Transportation (FDOT) project is addressing initial community controversy and seemingly disparate stakeholder perspectives through innovative community engagement, close agency partnerships, and thoughtful data analyses.
+The session’s goal was to help similar communities faced with utilizing existing roadways with limited right-of-way to serve a growing demand for mobility and access options, and in the context of a very engaged and vocal community.
 The project is being advanced to concept development as a lane elimination with a cycle track.
 It is the first such project on a state roadway in Central Florida.